francescoApophis/fred.c/README.md

 # Commands
 There are two modes:
-- Normal: for navigation
+- Normal: navigate through the file
-- Insert: for editing
+- Insert: edit the file

 (Work in progress)